 Before coming to Green Bay he was Director of Choral Activities at NC State University, where he conducted the choral ensembles and taught sight-singing, choral literature and music history.
 Prior to his graduate studies he taught high school choral music for four years in Wisconsin, and has continued to work as a clinician with high school groups in Wisconsin, Illinois and North Carolina.
 Dr. Meder is a member of the Music Educators National Conference, the American Choral Directors Association, the Conductors Guild, Phi Kappa Phi National Honor Society and Pi Kappa Lambda National Honor Society in Music.

-French Horn and Composition
+French Horn and Experimental Music

-Assistant Professor of Music at UW-Green Bay, Eric Hansen, will be teaching clarinet classes for the Middle and High School Music Camps.
+Associate Professor of Music at UW-Green Bay, Eric Hansen, will be teaching clarinet classes for the Middle and High School Music Camps.
 Eric Hansen is the clarinet instructor and assistant professor of music at the University of Wisconsin-Green Bay.
 He teaches Applied Clarinet, Music Theory, Woodwind Techniques, Woodwind Ensemble, and directs the Phoenix Pep Band.
 He holds a Master of Music degree in Clarinet Performance from the University of Kentucky where he studied with Dr. Scott Wright, and two Bachelor of Music degrees in Music Education and Music Performance from Arizona State University.